 Fortunately, Botha didn’t have to wait for long.
 A young veterinary student named Tiaan Eilerd, who was visiting Port Elizabeth on vacation from Johannesburg, saw Botha lying in the middle of the road and stopped.

 “God put me on that road that night for a reason,” Eilerd later said.

 He used his veterinary training to tuck Botha’s exposed thyroid back inside her body.
 Then, Eilerd called emergency services for help.

 Alison Botha was rushed to the hospital, where doctors were stunned by her horrific wounds.
-One doctor, Alexander Angelov, later said that he’d never seen such severe injuries in his 16 years of practicing medicine.
+One doctor, Alexander Angelov, later said that he had never seen such severe injuries in his 16 years of practicing medicine.

 Botha was on the brink of death.
 But she managed to pull through — and she also remembered everything about her attackers.
 She was soon able to identify them from police pictures while she was still in the hospital.
 This led to the speedy arrest of the “Ripper Rapists,” as they were called in the press.

 The subsequent “Noordhoek Ripper Trial” captured the attention of South Africans everywhere.
 Both Frans du Toit and Theuns Kruger pled guilty to eight charges, which included kidnapping, rape, and attempted murder.

 They were both found guilty and sentenced to life in prison in August 1995.
 But after serving 28 years, both were granted parole in July 2023 and placed under supervision.
 On her Facebook page, Alison Botha wrote that “The day I hoped and prayed would never come.
 When I was asked ‘How will you feel if they ever get parole?’ – my immediate answer was always – ‘I’m hoping I’ll never find out.'”